 - Compulsory courses: 36 Credits

 - Elective courses: 6 Credits

-- d.
+- a.
 Residency Requirement: Full time

-- e.
+- b.
 Minimum GPA of 2.40 requirement as stipulated by the school of Postgraduate Studies

-- f.
+- c.
 Candidate must satisfy all other requirements as contained in the regulation of the Postgraduate School (Pass Mark at Graduate Level Study is 50%).